 - By ensuring that children arrive punctually for the start of the school day.

-- By ensuring that children have appropriate dress for school and PE so that they can take a full part in all school activities.
+- By ensuring that children have the appropriate dress for school and PE so that they can take a full part in all school activities.

 - By supporting our school in the implementation of our Positive Behaviour Policy

-The legal provisions on school discipline also provide members of staff with the power to use reasonable force to prevent children committing an offence, injuring themselves or others or damaging property, and to maintain good order and discipline in the classroom.
+The legal provisions on school discipline also provide members of staff with the power to use reasonable force to prevent children from committing an offence, injuring themselves or others or damaging property, and to maintain good order and discipline in the classroom.